unified

 Recommendation

-Autolink literal URLs (just a URL) are a feature enabled by GFM.
+GFM autolink literals (just a raw URL) are a feature enabled by GFM.
 They don’t work everywhere.
-Due to this, it’s recommended to instead use normal autolinks (<https://url>) or links ([text](url)).
+So, it’s recommended to instead use regular autolinks (<https://url>) or full links ([text](url)).

 Fix